 What will I learn?

 This highly practical course will provide you with valuable skills to prepare you for a career in mechanical, electrical, or electronic engineering.
-You will learn how to communicate technical information along with key principles in working effectively and efficiently in line with health and safety regulations.
-You will also be equipped with a wide range of practical skills, learning hand-fitting, mechanical assembly, and electrical wiring and testing.
-Your skills will be put to the test with tasks such as assembling and disassembling small engines, wiring domestic circuits, and making a drill drift.
+Modules will include mechanical assembly, hand fitting techniques, milling and turning, using technical information and fixing machinery.
+Your skills will be put to the test in a variety of tasks, such as assembling and disassembling small engines, making small handtools, elements of fabrication and basic welding.